 Who are Companies House and HMRC?

 Companies House is the regulatory body for limited companies in the United Kingdom.
-It operates as an executive agency of the UK government under the remit of the Department for Business, Energy and Industrial Strategy.
+It operates as an executive agency of the UK government under the remit of the Department for Business and Trade.

 HM Revenue and Customs (HMRC), which replaced Inland Revenue and Customs and Excise in 2005, is a government department that is responsible for the UK tax system, including the collection of Corporation Tax and VAT.